-The US recovery is now the second longest on record.
-There is nothing to suggest it will end in the near future, so the broad prognosis for risk assets remains good.
+The US recovery is now the longest on record.
+Nobody knows exactly how much longer this expansion will last.
 But as we discussed in our

 1Turning the dial: Portfolio considerations in the late cycle, Karen Ward & Michael Bell, J.P.
 Morgan Asset Management, September 2018

 Here, we consider these seven strategies in more detail.

 1. Move towards neutral in equities but avoid underweights